 I am a Stipendiary Lecturer in Politics at Lady Margaret Hall.
 I am currently pursuing my DPhil in Political Theory at the Department of Politics and International Relations here at Oxford.
 I have previously completed an MPhil in Politics and Education (Distinction) at the University of Cambridge, and an MA in Legal and Political Theory (Distinction) at University College London.
 My first degree was in Philosophy (First Class Honours) from St. Stephen's College, University of Delhi.
-My doctoral research is funded by a DPIR studentship (tuition fees and living expenses).
-I am currently the Junior Dean at Linacre College.
+From October 2018, I will be a Junior Research Fellow at Jesus College, Oxford.

-Cracking the Whip: The Deliberative Costs of Strict Party Discipline, Critical Review of International Social and Political Philosophy, forthcoming
+Cracking the Whip: The Deliberative Costs of Strict Party Discipline, Critical Review of International Social and Political Philosophy, 2018 (Online First)

 Conference Papers and Presentations

-2018: Against Epistocracy: Rethinking the Demographic Objection Workshop in Social and Political Epistemology, Copenhagen University
+2018 Against Epistocracy: Rethinking the Epistemic Case against Epistocracy (Workshop in Social and Political Epistemology, Copenhagen University)

-2016: Precautions in a Democratic Experiment: The Nexus between Political Power and Competency, Columbia University
+2016 Precautions in a Democratic Experiment: The Nexus between Political Power and Competence (Columbia University)

 2015 Mill's Educational (Dis)Qualification (LSE Graduate Conference in Political Theory)

 2014 Minority Educational Rights in Comparative Perspective (Aage Sørensen Memorial Conference, Princeton University)